imranfadhil/pp_portfolio/02_VOLVE/README_VOLVE.md

 *   **Permeability Modeling**:
     *   The predicted FZI was used to calculate a continuous permeability curve (`PERM`).
 This method proved superior to traditional porosity-permeability transforms.
     *   The final permeability model, when benchmarked against core permeability (`CPERM`) on well `15-9-19-A`, achieved a high R² score of 0.81.

-### 4. Full Petrophysical Interpretation (`05_a_qpp_ss_single.ipynb` & `05_b_qpp_ss_batch.ipynb`)

-These notebooks apply the developed workflows to deliver a complete petrophysical interpretation, first for a single well and then in batch mode for all wells in the project.

-*   **Single-Well Workflow (`05_a`)**: This notebook provides a detailed, step-by-step interpretation for well `15-9-19-A`, integrating all previous steps:
-    *   Lithology and porosity estimation.
-    *   Permeability estimation using various methods (Coates, Kozeny-Carman, etc.).
-    *   Water Saturation (`SWT`) calculation using the Waxman-Smits model.
-    *   Generation of a comprehensive log plot and a reservoir summary (`ressum`).

-*   **Batch Processing Workflow (`05_b`)**: This notebook automates the entire interpretation process for all wells in the Volve project.
-    *   It iteratively loads each well, applies the standardized workflow for log conditioning, lithology, porosity, and water saturation.
-    *   It uses the pre-trained machine learning models from notebook `03` to predict rock type and permeability for all wells.
-    *   The final results, including calculated curves and reservoir summaries, are saved back to the `quick-pp` project.
-    *   Log plots for each well are generated and saved, and a cross-well comparison plot is created for quality control.

 ### Summary